-In some way, all of us are likely trying to improve areas of our home.
-I know that I have a running list of small and major improvements we’d like to make to our house in order to maintain it, keep it healthy, and make it more inviting.
+In some way, all of us are likely trying to improve areas of our home and more importantly reduce environmental toxins at home.
+I know that I have a running list of DIY home ideas, small and major improvements we’d like to make to our house in order to maintain it, keep it healthy, and make it more inviting.
 The reason I have such a lengthy list is that a lot of these tasks take some saving up for before we decide to tackle them.

-But what I’ve learned is that there are some really great, healthy improvements you can make to your home environment that are completely free.
-Most of the time something that has no cost is because it’s more about a habit change than purchasing something for your home.
+But what I’ve learned is that there are some really great, healthy improvements you can make to reduce envionmental toxins at home that are completely free.
+Most of the time something that has no cost is because it’s more about a habit change and less about a DIY home idea or purchasing something for your home.

-And sometimes, these habit changes can be the most positive thing for our health and our homes.
+And sometimes, these habit changes can be the most positive thing for our health and our homes and reducing environmental toxins.
 I have been working towards implementing a lot of these ways you can improve your home environment, and I almost have them down to a habit that I don’t even have to think about.

-A lot of these habits and improvements have really helped create a home that offers restoration to our bodies.
+A lot of these habits and improvements have really helped create a home that offers restoration to my family’s bodies.
 It helps to create an environment that allows our bodies to heal and retreat from our world of toxins, stress and unhealthy habits.

 As you dilute these toxins, they become less and less concentrated in your home.
 It’s also important to know that the air outside has been filtered by plants and trees, which is incredibly beneficial to our bodies.
 This is the same reason it’s recommended you add houseplants to your home.

 Taking this into consideration, the more fresh air from outside that enters your home, the more benefits you are reaping from the outdoors, inside your house.